BU-ISCIII/nextflow-scif/README.md

 - Alternative middle point configuration -> I have this working in **feature/nextflow-scif-alt**
    * I install nextflow inside the container like the option above, and each app environment is separated, but I have to add all app bin folders to the path prior to run nextflow command in %apprun.
    * Also I had to cd to ${SCIF_DATA}, and bind this folder with my $PWD in the singularity command.
-   * For more info please chech feature/nextflow-scif-alt branch in this repository, and README-ALT.md file.
+   * For more info please check feature/nextflow-scif-alt branch in this repository, and README-ALT.md file.

-I suppose this is a decision you have to make, one could think that I can use my singularity image in my HPC system and forgot about modules and stuff, I will have all the software I need, in the version I need and whenever I need it.
+I suppose this is a decision you have to make, one could think that if I can use my singularity image in my HPC system and forgot about modules and stuff, I will have all the software I need, in the version I need and whenever I need it.
 However even if this is going to be the case (we are still testing performance, we are very newbies using containers) I always like to have flexibility, and nextflow provides me in theory that "I don't mind where I compute" flexibility.